patnolanireland/ga-syd-fewd-19/week-04/assignment/rubric.md

 The team from Relaxr is back...again!
 They want their page to be more interactive and asked you to add JavaScript to their source code.
-You've been given the HTML and CSS but will need to create a JavaScript file and add a few different pieces of interactivity:  Users should be able to click a link and have the remainder of the blog's content slide down and appear on the page, both on the main content column and the side bar; users should also be able hide the content when they are finished reading.
+You've been given the HTML and CSS which you can choose to use or continue with your own code from Assignemnt 3 adding in the initially hidden "read more" content present in the starter code.
+In any case you will need to create a JavaScript file and add a few different pieces of interactivity:  Users should be able to click a link and have the remainder of the blog's content slide downand appear on the page, both on the main content column and the side bar; users should also be able hide the content and appear on the page, both on the main content column and the side bar; users should also be able hide the content when they are finished reading.
 See a detailed technical explanation below.

 Student: ________________________________________